bella-hodge/atom-live-server/README.md

-This project will be a vegetarian food blog.
-It will rely heavily on photography.
+This project will be a blog dedicated to my cat, Cushions.